Blazor MudBlazor Starter

 Route: /weather

-Full-featured data grid page demonstrating CRUD operations, virtualization, and clipboard integration.
+Full-featured DataGrid demo page demonstrating CRUD operations, virtualization, row selection, paging, and clipboard integration.

 Features: